 This course is an introduction to the theory and application of statistics.
 The course of study will include descriptive methods of data analysis, probability theory, counting techniques, probability distributions including binominal and normal distributions, correlation, regression, one-sample and two-sample hypothesis testing, confidence intervals, chi-square, sampling and simulation techniques, and analysis of variance.
 Graphing calculators will be used in this course.
+Credit: 4 hours - Three lecture and two lab hours per week.

-Prerequisite(s): Geometry-MAT 042, Intermediate Algebra-MAT 114 with a grade of "C" or better, or equivalent math background.
+Prerequisite(s): Introduction to Geometry-MAT 042, Intermediate Algebra-MAT 043 with a grade of "C" or better, or equivalent math background.

-MAT 211 CALCULUS II T M1 900-2 Spring/Summer
+MAT 211 CALCULUS II

+M1 900-2/MTH 902 Spring/Summer

 This course is a study of analytic geometry extended, transcendental functions, techniques of integration, indeterminate forms and improper integrals, numerical approximation techniques, infinite series, conics, polar coordinates, introduction to partial derivatives and multiple integration.
+Credit: 5 hours - Five lecture hours per week.